 You’ll find a terrific selection of rabbits (see below) waiting to meet someone just like you.
 If you find one you love, please put his or her name in your adoption form.

-Please note that many of our rabbits have a rabbit friend.
+Please note that many of our rabbits have a rabbit friend which helps them from being lonely.
 We do not break up these bonded pairs; they must be adopted together.